yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 Luckily this has been shipped out of the box by many libraries, such as our beloved scikit-learn.
 I'm just gonna save a day's sweat implementing it from scratch (life is hard enough, let's not do everything the hard way..), and simply call the APIs for a demo.

-I'll piggyback on my previous AzureML setup (local environments should work too), and load the Iris dataset with an one-liner:
+I'll piggyback on my previous AzureML setup (local environments should work just the same), and load the Iris dataset with an one-liner:

 ```python
 from sklearn import datasets